 While you’re planning your trip to London check out Handiscover’s range of fantastic, fully accessible accommodations.

 Is one of the few working royal palaces remaining in the world today.
 Buckingham Palace serves as both the office and London residence of Her Majesty The Queen.
 Roll-in in the footsteps of the reigning Monarch with a visit to Buckingham Palace.
-With level access, lifts, hearing loops and free of charge wheelchairs, the palace is a “must see” in London.
+With level access, lifts, hearing loops and wheelchairs free of charge, the palace is a must-see in London.
 Wheelchair users are requested to pre-book so the palace can make arrangements for your arrival: +44 20 7766 7324.

-The stadium is adapted to any kind of level of mobility such as, fixed hearing loops, well lit customer areas and staff trained with disability and equality training your experience seeing your favourite team perform in this iconic sporting venue.
+The stadium is adapted to suit any kind of mobility level such as fixed hearing loops, well-lit customer areas and staff trained with disability and equality training.
+Regardless of your mobility level, you will be able to experience your favourite team perform in this iconic sporting venue.
 Wembley Stadium has been built to the highest specifications offering every visitor an unrivalled event-day experience.

-The world famous British Museum exhibits the works of man from across the globe, dating from prehistoric to modern times.
+The world-famous British Museum exhibits works from across the globe, dating from prehistoric to modern times.
 Highlights include the Rosetta Stone, the Parthenon sculptures and the mummies in the Ancient Egypt collection.